Salò, Italy: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, F and L. Make sure to get the correct type.
-The majority of adapters that you can buy are just plugs and require your electronics to change the voltage themselves.
+A plug adapter that supports outlet types C, F and L. Take care to get the necessary type.
+A lot of adapters available online are simply plug changers and require your electronics to change the voltage themselves.
 If yours can't do that they could get fried.
-This one should work in most countries.
+This one should be appropriate for most areas.

 • Luggage scale to avoid fees

-If you are going to see the stunning Parrocchia di Salò Duomo Santa Maria Annunziata, it's useful to wear modest clothing:
+If you want to visit the stunning Parrocchia di Salò Duomo Santa Maria Annunziata, it's recommended to wear modest clothing:

 If you see the MuSa, wear museum-appropriate clothing and take: